dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1525: National pride hinges on shared identity.
+### T1525: National pride stems from distinct and unified identity.

 |Support|
 |---|